 When calculating total taxes do not multiply the individual bills by four, quarterly amounts billed are never equal.

-IMPORTANT TAX INFORMATION- PLEASE REREMEMBER THAT THE TAX COLLECTOR HAS REDUCED THE TAX BILL MAILINGS FROM FOUR TO TWO.
-THE NEXT BILL MAILING WILL BE AT THE END OF DECEMBER WITH A BILL DUE FEBRUARY 1, 2016 AND THE FORTH QUARTER BILL DUE MAY 1, 2016.
+IMPORTANT TAX INFORMATION- THE NEXT TAX BILLS TO BE MAILED WILL BE THE FISCAL YEAR 2017 3RD AND 4TH QUARTER TAX BILLS AND WILL BE MAILED AT THE END OF DECEMBER 2016.
+THE 3RD QUARTER TAX BILL WILL BE DUE FEBRUARY 1, 2017 AND THE 4TH QUARTER TAX BILL WILL BE DUE MAY 1, 2017.
 ANY QUESTIONS PLEASE CALL 617-898-4853